 Dr. Beverly Browning is a 40-year award-winning grant writer and consultant who has helped others strengthen their professional acumen through organizational capacity building, gaining more than $450 million in contract awards for clients she's assisted.
-She's the author of 43 publications on various topics related to obtaining grants as well.
+She's the author of 43 publications on various topics related to obtaining grants.

-The next book we have on our list is 'How to write a nonprofit grant proposal' by Robin Devereaux-Nelson - 1st edition.
+The next book on our list is "How to Write a Nonprofit Grant Proposal" by Robin Devereaux-Nelson.
 The book is a beginner's guide on how to write successful proposals.
-In this book, the author helps you create excellent grant applications and provides follow-up tips as well.
+In this book, the author helps you create excellent grant applications and provides follow-up tips.

 The book explains:

 - Goals and objectives, and why do they matter?

 - Proposal writing in general: What a good proposal looks like, making your case compelling, tailoring your application to a particular granting agency's needs